AAG0130/Portfolio/Academic Projects/Computer Simulation/Numerical Processes/README.md

-# Numerical Methods and its Applications
+# Numerical Methods and their Applications

 ## Metadata
 - **Subject:** ST0241 - Numerical Processes